 What is the AS Student Senate?

 The AS Student Senate serves as the legislative body of the Associated Students of Western Washington University and is comprised of 21 Senators from the eight Colleges on campus, as well as from the general student population.
-The Student Senate is not limited in the scope of issues it covers, and these issues can originate from the ASBOD, other Associated Students offices, University committees, within the Senate itself, or directly from students.
-The Student Senate has the ability to draft, approve, and release resolutions on any issues brought before it.
-The Student Senate will also approve any changes to the charge and charter of the AS Election Board.
-Overall, the Student Senate will be part of a bicameral system in the AS, acting as a separate body from the ASBOD.
+The Senate is not limited in the scope of issues it covers, and these issues can originate from the ASBOD, other AS offices, University committees, within the Senate itself, or directly from students.
+The group has the ability to draft, approve, and release resolutions on any issues brought before it.
+They also approve any changes to the charge and charter of the AS Election Board.
+The Student Senate is part of a bicameral system in the AS, acting as a separate body from the ASBOD.
 For a visual explanation watch this video.

 When and where does the Student Senate meet?

-The Student Senate has bi-weekly meetings on Tuesdays in VU 567 from 6:30-8:00 PM.
-Upcoming meetings for the Student Senate are February 25, 2019 and March 11, 2019, with meeting days pending change during Spring Quarter 2019.
+The Student Senate has bi-weekly meetings on Tuesdays in VU 567 from 6:00-7:30 PM.
+Upcoming meetings for the Student Senate are May 21, 2019 and June 4, 2019.
 Meeting materials for AS Student Senate meetings can be found here.

 Who are my Senators?